Services in Ontario - Child support

 Contact Information

-The Ontario Legal Information Centre offers a free 30-minute meeting with a lawyer to anyone in Ontario by telephone in English or French.
-They can provide legal information in any legal topic, and referrals to services.
-You have to leave a message and a lawyer will call you back.
+The Ontario Legal Information Centre offers a free 30-minute meeting with a lawyer to anyone in Ontario, online or by phone in English or French.
+They provide legal information on any legal topic, and referrals to services.
+Book a meeting online or call 1-844-343-7462 if you need help.

 Ontario Women’s Legal Centre